carrielfonseca/mule4_example/README.md

 # mule4_example
-A Mule4 project with the fudamental components
+A Mule4 project with some fundamental components

 Useful Links
 Home